 Adverse Yaw: The tendency of the aircraft’s nose to turn in the opposite direction of a turn.

-Aeronautical Information Manual: An official document produced and distributed by the Federal Aviation Administration to instruct pilots in proper aircraft operation within the U.S. National Airspace System.
-Also known as AIM.
+Aeronautical Information Manual: Abbreviated by the acronym AIM, is an official document produced and distributed by the Federal Aviation Administration to instruct pilots in proper aircraft operation within the U.S. National Airspace System.

 Aileron: Hinged surfaces at the trailing edges of an aircraft’s wings to help it stay balanced.

-Air Defense Identification Zone: The airspace over land and water in which a civil aircraft’s location, identification, and control is monitored for the sake of national security.
+Air Defense Identification Zone: The airspace over land and water in which a civil aircraft’s location, identification, and control are monitored for the sake of national security.
 Also called ADIZ.

 Air Traffic Control: A service that directs aircraft on the ground and within a specific airspace, in addition to advising aircraft outside their designated airspace, in order to avoid collisions.
 Also known as ATC.